rchiou2001/exllsm-neuron-segmentation/README.md

 `
 ## Model training and evaluation

-For preparing training and evaluation datasets, training, and evaluating the model there are two ways to use the tools.
+There are two ways to use the tools to prepare training and evaluation datasets, train a model, and evaluate model performance.
 One is to invoke the tool from the command line using the corresponding command ending in '_cmd.py': `datasetPreparation_cmd.py`, `training_cmd.py` and/or `evaluation_cmd.py`.
 Alternatively, the tools can be used without the '_cmd' suffix from a Jupyter notebook.

 ### Dataset Preparation

 Tool for peparing training and evaluation datasets.

-This tool prepares HDF5 datsets (Regions) composed of a raw data and ground truth data channels stored in different groups for model training and evaluation.
-The Regions are subdivided into a grid of potential Training Examples.
+This tool prepares an HDF5 dataset that can be used for training a model or for evaluating model performance.
+Input datsets (Regions) composed of a raw data and ground truth data channels stored in different groups in HDF5 format are required.
+The Regions are automatically subdivided into a grid of potential Training Examples.
 Because much of the 3D volume may be empty space, a threshold is set to identify Training Examples with signal.
-An above-threshold-ratio is set to determine the percentage of Training Examples that should be above the threshold (i.e. Training Examples with and without signal).
+An above-threshold-ratio is set to determine the percentage of Training Examples/Region that should be above the set threshold (i.e. Training Examples with and without signal).

 * Regions = crops that are manually extracted from a image volume; stored at HDF5 datasets where channels are in different groups
 * Training examples = small crops automatically extracted from Regions using this script